-Precious Plastic have just launched ‘Version 3.0’ which includes three things (hence the name).
+In October 2017 Precious Plastic launched ‘Version 3.0’ which includes three things (hence the name).
 There’s a recycling container, so all you need to start recycling is a 380v plug and a bit of land.
 Blueprints and video tutorials are available online for free.
 Then there is their Bazar, an online marketplace to buy and sell products, parts and machines to create plastic recycling local economies around the world.
 Lastly, a tailored map (and we love a map) makes local collaboration easier and more effective across the Precious Plastic network of people.

 The global online community of over 104,000 people relies on interacting and sharing.
 The network now includes over 200 people who have built machines – and a new one is popping up every week.
 “They really are all around the world, as its are so versatile.
 I’ve not even counted the countries.
 We only know about ones that exist when people share a picture back, because we don’t ask for anything – not even an email address.”